- 1 Is bankruptcy the right choice for me?

 What is an Income Payment Order?

-However, the key difference is that while an IPA is voluntary, an IPO is enforced via the court.
+However, the key difference is that while an income payment agreement is voluntary, an income payment order is enforced via the court.
 It can also mean the money is taken directly from your wages.
-An IPO will usually last for 3 years and while the minimum payment amount is £20, how much you will have to pay will be based on your income and expenditure, which will be reviewed by the official receiver.
+An order will usually last for 3 years and while the minimum payment amount is £20, how much you will have to pay will be based on your income and expenditure, which will be reviewed by the official receiver.

 What is a Bankruptcy Restriction Order?